Solar Panel Cost in Ithaca, NY (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the Ithaca area costs approximately $16,000 for a 7 kW system before incentives.
-After the 30% federal tax credit and New York state incentives, the net cost drops to approximately $7,200.
+A typical solar installation in Ithaca costs approximately $16,000 for a 7 kW system (about $2.29/watt) before incentives.
+After the 30% federal tax credit and New York's 25% state credit, the net cost drops to approximately $7,200.
+That is 7% above the U.S. average of $15,000.
+See all New York incentives.

 SolarSavingsAI Research Team